cyrusmaher/MutationEpiScore/README.md

 The input to this method is GISAID metadata.
 You can apply for access to GISAID here: https://www.gisaid.org/registration/register/

+Once you have the data dump from GISAID, look for a file like `metadata_tsv_{date}.tar.xz`

+Untar this file.
+Inside you'll find `metadata.tsv`.
+This file is the input to the command below.

 # Usage
 `python forecasting.py [GISAID metadata file] [Output folder]`